theopn/dotfiles/README.md

 > Rich built-in features, questionable syntax

 It's the de facto default shell that launches when Wezterm opens.
-It has a fantastic built-in auto-completion and stupidly fast asynchronous Git status, but I cannot say I prefer the syntax over POSIX contrary to the popular opinion.
+It has a fantastic built-in auto-completion and stupidly fast asynchronous Git status, but I cannot say I prefer the syntax over POSIX in contrary to the popular opinion.
 Because it's not POSIX compatible, Zsh is my `$SHELL`.

-Config: It is very similar to my Zsh setup but takes advantage of better built-in interactive functions
+Usage: Most of the aliases and functions of my Zsh config are supported in Fish.

 ### Zsh